Year-2-Group-Project/Student-Forum/README.md

 Delete new branch created

 **Committing the front-end to github:**
-After making changes to the front end, type in the termina:  **expo build:web**
+After making changes to the front end, type in the terminal: **expo build:web**